 State agencies and institutions of higher education are not required to submit maintenance reserve projects to DPB for approval prior to using the appropriations provided to them for maintenance reserve.
-Separate capital budget requests should be submitted, though, if an agency or institution has a significantly large maintenance reserve-type project for a facility, similar maintenance reserve-type projects for multiple facilities (umbrella project), multiple but different maintenance reserve-type projects for one or multiple facilities, or if the agency is primarily supported by nongeneral fund sources and has maintenance reserve needs but has not historically been allocated general fund-related maintenance reserve distributions through Central Capital Outlay.
+Separate capital budget requests should be submitted, though, if an agency or institution has a significantly large maintenance reserve-type project for a facility, similar maintenance reserve-type projects for multiple facilities (umbrella project), or multiple but different maintenance reserve-type projects for one or multiple facilities that cannot be accommodated within available maintenance reserve allocations.
+A capital budget request should also be submitted if the agency is primarily supported by nongeneral fund sources and has maintenance reserve needs but has not historically been allocated general fund-related maintenance reserve distributions through Central Capital Outlay.